 - Provide RSS feeds for subscribers;

-- Having a well designed theme is important, evaluate your theme for effectiveness, and if required, create a new header, make improvements or replace your theme and reduce page loading time;
+- Having a well designed theme is important, evaluate your theme for effectiveness, and if required, create a new header, make improvements or replace your theme with a mobile friendly or responsive width theme and reduce page loading time;

 - Avoid cluttering your blog with widgets that lack reader value;